Skip to content

 The Ramsey County Room

 First, what was striking to me at the Ramsey County Room was its emblematic glass door with an inscription on the polished glass.
-It reminds me of the black & white movies from the ’50s, with gangsters drinking whisky and police inspectors wearing large hats while smoking cigars (or the opposite, depending on the movies).
+It reminds me of the black and white movies from the ’50s, with gangsters drinking whisky and police inspectors wearing large hats while smoking cigars (or the opposite, depending on the movies).

 So, the Ramsey County Room is a very large room with balconies.
 It was probably used for famous gangster trials in the ’30s (so completely in the black and white movie theme).
 Two wood doors stand on each side of the room.
 The bottom part of the wall is covered with handcraft woodwork, while the upper part with dark green wallpaper.
 You may notice the vintage elegant heater system through the sophisticated copper grid on the wall.